AmrBenSalem/Verve-Case-Study/verve_case_study.md

 #### The unbalance between classes in the features :

-- The most noticeable unbalance is in the `Click` feature (~0.4% Yes to ~99.5% No)
+- The most noticeable unbalance is in the `Click` feature (~0.4% Yes to ~99.5% No).
 - `app_category` and `ad_category` also have high frequency classes and low frequency classes.

 #### Low number of rows after aggregation :

-- After grouping by the `user_id` feature, data may end up having a small number of rows
+- After grouping by the `user_id` feature, data may end up having a small number of rows.

 ## 2 - Interesting features :